junxit/us-congress-bills-119/metadata.md

 - 2025-03-21 — Referred to the House Committee on Education and Workforce.
 - 2025-03-21 — Submitted in House
 - 2025-03-21 — Submitted in House
+- 2025-04-09 — Committee Consideration and Mark-up Session Held
+- 2025-04-09 — Ordered to be Reported Adversely (Amended) by the Yeas and Nays: 18 - 12.
+- 2025-04-29 — Placed on the House Calendar, Calendar No. 25.
+- 2025-04-29 — Reported adversely (Amended) by the Committee on Education and Workforce.
+H. Rept.
+119-84.
+- 2025-04-29 — Reported adversely (Amended) by the Committee on Education and Workforce.
+H. Rept.
+119-84.